Infinidat/infi.projector/README.md

 If you're developing a complete application, and not just a python package, you probably want to generate a sysadmin-friendly package of your app, bundled with its own iterpreter.

+First, you'll need to build the development environment with the isolated python included:

+    projector devenv build --isolated-python

-`projector` can build this for you. just run:
+Then, you can use `projector` can build stand-alone, isolated, packages. just run:

     projector devenv pack